JoaoAlexandreDuarte/1-Projeto-LP/README.md

 ## Conclusions

-With this project, we learned
+With this project, we consolidated how use classes and how to use github/git better.
+Specifically its commands and repositories.
+And with this, we learned that classes are very important, and will indefinitely be useful further along the road.

 ## References